johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA3.1 IFR Weather and Weather Services.md

 	2. How to identify alternates, when to divert to alternate
 	3. Establishing [[Personal Minimums]]

+### Required Homework
+- [ ] Schedule IFR long cross-country requirement ([[IRA.A Instrument Rating Flight Experience Requirements]])
+	1. IFR flight of 250 nm minimum
+	2. An instrument approach at each airport
+	3. 3 different kinds of approaches (VOR, GPS, ILS)^[See https://find-an-approach.github.io/ for options]

 ### Completion Standards
 The learner must demonstrate the ability to use weather resources to obtain a weather briefing, make a competent go/no-go decision, and obtain weather updates during flight.